Table of Contents

 Three Thirteen is a card game, a variation of Rummy, played with a standard 52-card deck.
 It is designed for 2 to 6 players.
 The objective of the game is to be the first player to reach a set number of points, usually 300.

-To achieve this, players need to form sets and runs in their hands, using wild cards such as Jokers and deuces, and strategically drawing and discarding cards.
+To achieve this, players need to form sets and runs in their hands, using wild cards such as Jokers and deuces, and strategically draw and discard cards.
 The game allows players to “go out” by melding all their cards, and scoring is based on the face value of the cards.

 At the end of the final round, the player with the lowest score is declared the winner.